jetaggart/vim-te/README.md

 # vim-te

 Universal test running either synchronously or asynchronously.
 Vim interface to [te](https://github.com/jetaggart/te).
+Only supports terminal vim on *nix right now.
+If you know Vimscript, help is much appreciated.

 # Installation